Latin Kings: King Motherland Chicago faction

 The Latin Kings were founded in the Humboldt Park area of Chicago in 1954 by Ramon Santos as the Imperials, a Puerto Rican progress movement with the goal of overcoming racial discrimination.
-With the Latino community facing constant violence from Greek and Italian greaser gangs, the Imperials merged with various other Puerto Rican and Mexican street gangs to form the Latin Kings, key developments in the history of gangs in Humboldt Park.
-With its original focus being on fighting back against discrimination, the gang would later, however, devolve into a criminal enterprise operating throughout the United States.
-There are two umbrella factions: the King Motherland Chicago (KMC) – also known as King Manifesto and Constitution – and Bloodline, formed in New York City in 1986.
+With the Latino community facing constant violence from Greek and Italian greaser gangs, the Imperials merged with various other Puerto Rican and Mexican street gangs to form the Latin Kings, a key development in the history of gangs in Humboldt Park.
+Initially focused on resisting discrimination, the gang later became a criminal enterprise operating throughout the United States.
+There are two umbrella factions: the King Motherland Chicago (KMC)—also known as King Manifesto and Constitution—and Bloodline, formed in New York City in 1986.
 All members of the gang identify themselves as Latin Kings.

-Latin Kings associating with the Motherland faction also identify themselves as "Almighty Latin King Nation" (ALKN); they make up more than 160 structured chapters operating in 158 cities in 31 states.
-The membership in Chicago is estimated to be 20,000 to 35,000.
+Latin Kings associated with the Motherland faction also identify themselves as the "Almighty Latin King Nation" (ALKN).

-The Chicago faction of the Latin Kings is recognized as one of the largest Hispanic street gangs in the United States after the Sureños and Norteños, as well as MS-13 and the 18th Street gang, and one of the largest street gangs based in Chicago.
-Their greatest membership is within the United States; in the city of Chicago alone, the gang has more than 25,000 members.
-The Latin Kings have also organized chapters in numerous states and several Latin American and European countries.
+The Chicago faction of the Latin Kings is one of the largest street gangs based in Chicago.